actionprojecteu/azotea-client/README.md

 ## Log file & console output

 It is highly recommeded to configure a log file when executing azotea in batch mode.
-This log file is not rotated.
+This log file is not rotated, so you should use an external log rotation tool like `logrotate` and set its rotation policy as needed.
 For the same reason, console output is not activated by default and must be explicitely activated with `--console` Redirecting  console `stdout` `stderr` has the same effect as specifying a log file but it is a bit more cumbersome.